andrey-karn/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my blog and page
 ---
+This is a test page
+- item 1
+- item 2
+Next line
+definigion
+: explanation